MengMaxFan/U-NeXt/README.md

 # U-NeXt
-the  model  code of U-NeXt
+This repository is the implementation of U-NeXt.